collective/collective.glossary/README.rst

 collective.glossary
 ===================

-Two content types to define a glossary and its terms.
+collective.glossary is a Plone add-on product to define a glossary.

 The terms are defined as title / definition pairs.
-The title can have variations.
+The title can have variants.
 The definiton is formated richt text.

 Translations